bapowell/python-mqtt-client-shell/README.md

 * See ```pacing``` command.

 #### pacing *delay*
-Set a delay between commands, when playing back commands from a file.
+Set a delay, in seconds, between commands, when playing back commands from a file.
 * A fractional delay value is supported, e.g. 1.5 (seconds).

 #### Side note: Scripting

-Interestingly, on Unix-like systems that support named pipes, i.e. FIFO, the playback command functionality offers a way to do rudimentary scripting with the MQTT shell.
+Interestingly, on Unix-like systems that support named pipes, i.e. FIFO, the playback functionality offers a way to do rudimentary scripting with the MQTT shell.
 For instance:

 Create a FIFO file:
 ```bash